Rochester Lancers (1967–1980): Ownership changes and 1977 season

-In July, after a referee refused to continue a game at Hollender Stadium unless he was guaranteed protection after fans had tried to attack, it was reported that the league hand picked match officials that could deal with the intimidation from the Rochester fans.
+In July, after a referee refused to continue a game at Holleder Stadium unless he was guaranteed protection after fans had tried to attack, it was reported that the league hand picked match officials that could deal with the intimidation from the Rochester fans.
 The Lancers set a regular season attendance record on 15 July 1977, when they hosted Pelé and Giorgio Chinaglia and the New York Cosmos.
 A crowd of 17,572 watched Rochester defeat the Cosmos 1–0 in a shootout.
 The Lancers finished the 1977 North American Soccer League season in third place of the Northern Division of the Atlantic Conference with eleven wins and fifteen losses, including a 1–12 road record for the season.
 Despite having a losing record, the Lancers qualified for the post season playoffs and only lost the division title and home field advantage in the playoffs by losing the last game of the regular season against the Toronto Metros-Croatia.
 Rochester defeated the St. Louis Stars 1–0 in a shootout in St. Louis in the single-game first round.
 Facing Toronto in the Division Championships, Rochester won the home leg 1–0 in another shootout on 13 August 1977, and then defeated the Metros in Toronto 1–0 in regulation time to advance to the Conference Championships.
 Facing the Cosmos, the Lancers lost both legs of the playoff series, losing the first match 1–2 at home with a record 20,005 fans in attendance, and 4–1 at Giants Stadium the next week.